2024-2025 Catalog

 Phone: (201) 447-7168

-The ESL/American Language Program (ALP) is a comprehensive English as a second language (ESL) program for academically or professionally oriented students.
-The ESL/ALP provides English language learners with the language skills needed to reach their academic, professional, and personal goals.
+The mission of the ESL / ALP - American Language Program is to provide English as a Second Language (ESL) students, from beginner to advanced levels, with the knowledge and English language skills needed to reach their academic, professional, and personal goals.

 Students’ starting levels are determined by the results of a language placement test.
 Acceleration through the levels is possible by exam and/or teacher recommendation.
 Successful completion of required ESL courses qualifies students for entrance into college-level courses.
 Students with high placement test scores may qualify to take some college-level courses while completing their required ESL courses.